Dream Chronicles: Faye's Journey

 Lilith, having abducted Fidget again, sends Faye to a forgotten fairy prison from which no mortal has ever escaped.
-Waking up from Lilith's dream spell, Faye encounters Aeval - the Fairy Queen of Flora, Faye's mother-in-law - who manages to send a diary and helps Faye find a way out.
+Waking up from Lilith's dream spell, Faye receives a diary from Aeval, her mother-in-law and the Fairy Queen of Flora, who then communicates through her plants to help Faye find a way out.
 Escaping from the prison, Faye explores the Ancients' Place, the fairy's birthplace, where they used to dwell.
 Looking at the nearest crystal ball, Aeval informs Faye that Lyra is no longer sleeping in her bed, and it is assumed that Lilith has taken her hostage.
 Aeval tells Faye to hurry, as Fidget's hope of being rescued is fading, and he may succumb to marrying Lilith.
-Faye meets and asks for help from an old friend of Aeval's named Merrow; an inventor who lives in the Mortal Realm.
+Faye meets and asks for help from an old friend of Aeval's named Merrow, an inventor who lives in the Mortal Realm.
 Arriving at Merrow's cottage, Faye discovers him to be a talking plant living in a secret lab.
 Merrow agrees to take Faye to the Tower of Dreams where, according to him, Fidget and Lyra are being held hostage by Lilith.
 Growing beside the Tower is a strange tree, but Merrow declares that "it's not important".
 Faye enters the enormous tower, a thing that no mortal had done before.
-She enters without Merrow's help as he can't enter.
+She enters without Merrow's help as there are no plants inside for him to communicate through.
 Reaching the sixth and top floor, Faye finds a bed there, reminding her much of the bedroom in her own home.
-Exhausted and overwhelmed by nightmares, Faye just wants to have a nap.
-But as soon as she touches the bed, Aeval warns Faye that Merrow is a traitor, and she must escape from the tower.
+Exhausted and overwhelmed by nightmares, Faye just wants to have a nap, but as soon as she touches the bed, Aeval warns Faye that Merrow is a traitor, and she must escape from the tower.
 Faye jumps from the tower window and is caught by Aeval's vines.
 Aeval then leads Faye to the Eternal Tree, the tree she ignored at Merrow’s advice, beneath which Fidget, and Lyra are trapped.
 Faye enters the tree and finds a sleeping Fidget, and Lyra's favourite teddy bear.
 Aeval tells Faye to find a root potion from the Eternal Maze that will awaken Fidget.
 After Faye emerges from the Eternal Maze with the potion, the teddy bear vanishes.
 Faye gives the potion to Fidget, and they are finally reunited, but they must now find their missing daughter.